Second-order arithmetic: Subsystems

-a restricted portion of the full second-order induction scheme (Friedman 1976).
+a restricted portion of the full second-order induction scheme.
 Such a restriction lowers the proof-theoretic strength of the system significantly.
 For example, the system ACA0 described below is equiconsistent with Peano arithmetic.
 The corresponding theory ACA, consisting of ACA0 plus the full second-order induction scheme, is stronger than Peano arithmetic.

 Arithmetical comprehension

 Many of the well-studied subsystems are related to closure properties of models.
 For example, it can be shown that every ω-model of full second-order arithmetic is closed under Turing jump, but not every ω-model closed under Turing jump is a model of full second-order arithmetic.
 The subsystem ACA0 includes just enough axioms to capture the notion of closure under Turing jump.

 ACA0 is defined as the theory consisting of the basic axioms, the arithmetical comprehension axiom scheme (in other words the comprehension axiom for every arithmetical formula φ) and the ordinary second-order induction axiom.
 It would be equivalent to also include the entire arithmetical induction axiom scheme, in other words to include the induction axiom for every arithmetical formula φ.

-It can be shown that a collection S of subsets of ω determines an ω-model of ACA0 if and only if S is closed under Turing jump, Turing reducibility, and Turing join (Simpson 2009, pp. 311–313).
+It can be shown that a collection S of subsets of ω determines an ω-model of ACA0 if and only if S is closed under Turing jump, Turing reducibility, and Turing join.

 The subscript 0 in ACA0 indicates that not every instance of the induction axiom scheme is included this subsystem.
 This makes no difference for ω-models, which automatically satisfy every instance of the induction axiom.
 It is of importance, however, in the study of non-ω-models.
 The system consisting of ACA0 plus induction for all formulas is sometimes called ACA with no subscript.

 The system ACA0 is a conservative extension of first-order arithmetic (or first-order Peano axioms), defined as the basic axioms, plus the first-order induction axiom scheme (for all formulas φ involving no class variables at all, bound or otherwise), in the language of first-order arithmetic (which does not permit class variables at all).
 In particular it has the same proof-theoretic ordinal ε0 as first-order arithmetic, owing to the limited induction schema.